arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingVMImagingWithCapture/HOL.md

 <a name="Ex3Task3" />
 #### Task 3: Navigating to the IIS default web page ####

-1. Log in to the Windows Azure Portal and go to your virtual machine's **Dashboard**.
+1. Log in to the Microsoft Azure Portal and go to your virtual machine's **Dashboard**.

 1. In the **Dashboard** page, locate and take note of the DNS.